svpino/cs7641-assignment4/README.md

  * `M` — Represents a medium hazard.
 The agent will be penalized.
  * `L` — Represents a large hazard.
 The agent will be penalized.

-For example, here is the "code" representation of a map followed by a more "readable" version of it:
+For example, here is the "code" representation of a map:

 ```
 X0011110